Solo female travel in Israel may seem like an unusual choice. This is not the most common travel destination for independent female adventurers.

 The atmosphere never feels tense, even with their presence.
 Sometimes, you may board a train and be selected for a random bag check, particularly when traveling between Tel Aviv and Ben Guiron Airport.

 Israel may not be a “mainstream” tourism destination yet, but it does see its fair share of adventurers.
 There is a big Couchsurfing scene in Tel Aviv and Jerusalem.
 A great way to meet locals and travel buddies is to go along to the CS meetings.

 Abraham hostels are huge, and host events, tours, and parties virtually every day of the week.
-If staying in a dorm isn’t your thing (it wasn’t mine), you can also book a private room.
+If staying in a dorm isn’t your thing, you can also book a private room.

-Can I Drink the Water?
+Can I drink the water?

-Are there Any Customs I Should be Aware of?
+Are there any customs I should be aware of?

 Israel is a very religious country.
-Most of the population are either Jewish, Muslim, or Christian.
+Most of the population is either Jewish, Muslim, or Christian.
 Hasidic male Jews should not shake hands with women.

 By all means, plan, research, and manage your trip carefully but relax and enjoy it too.
 Security in Israel is high for your safety.